Reachariramanan/NACIN_MD/md/Understanding GST- through filter approach/Understanding GST- through filter approach.md

 - UTGST Act: Union Territory Goods and Services Tax Act, 2017
 - TCS: Tax collected at Source
 - TDC: Tax Deducted at Source

-# Disclaimer:

-This document has been prepared for capacity building purpose and is meant for use by the Departmental officers.
-Necessary precautions have been taken to make this document error free.
-However, it is not ruled out that some errors might have crept into this document.
-Therefore, before using this document for any legal purpose, real text of GST law may be referred to.